 - To change colour while you are doing your make up you can buy the Sephora Color Switch or for a cheaper alternative use a bun maker: the sponge has the same consistency.

 I really hope you guys enjoyed it, don’t forget to like, comment and share to let me know all your thoughts.
-Please subscribe to my social medias and to the newsletter: all the links are in the side bar.
+Please subscribe to my social media and to the newsletter: all the links are in the sidebar.